- ✎ Updated

 Depending on your state, you may be required to complete Ethics training in order to become a licensed CPA.
 The most popular Ethics Course is the AICPA's Professional Ethics: The AICPA's Comprehensive Course.

-It is an open book self study CPE program that can be completed at any point in your exam.
+It is an open book self study CPE program that can be completed at any point in your exam process.

 Next Step In The CPA Exam Process...